Wake up! 'There will be no tourists'

 Starting by saying it "will likely be one of the most painful speeches I will ever have to make" in the House of Assembly, Mr D'Aguilar said the coronavirus pandemic had undermined an "accelerated recovery" that post-Hurricane Dorian was "vastly ahead of schedule".

-Touting 2019's record 7.2m visitor arrivals, with air (stopover) and cruise visitors up by 6.7 percent and 10.3 percent, respectively, for an overall 9.4 percent increase, Mr D'Aguilar said this momentum had continued into January as total tourist numbers for the month were up 7.9 percent year-over-year (see other article on Page 3B).
+Touting 2019's record 7.2m visitor arrivals, with air (stopover) and cruise visitors up by 6.7 percent and 10.3 percent, respectively, for an overall 9.4 percent increase, Mr D'Aguilar said this momentum had continued into January as total tourist numbers for the month were up 7.9 percent year-over-year.

 "Until COVID-19's rapid and uncertain spread throughout much of the world, our thriving tourism industry - the engine driving much of The Bahamas' continued growth - showed no signs of slowing down," Mr D'Aguilar said.
 "We were poised for another year of success, another year of growth, another year of plenty.